-How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive
+How to Install Debian 12 on a Computer using a USB Drive

-How to Install Debian 11 from Scratch on PC using a USB Flash Drive
+How to Install Debian 12 from Scratch on a PC using a USB Flash Drive

 The Debian distribution is the result of an attempt by Ian Murdock in 1993 to encourage software developers to contribute their ideas on issues related to the separation and distribution of free software from nonfree software.